leenyburger/sfu_landing_page_jekyll/_posts/2021-09-07-easy-react-file-upload-with-simple-file-upload-the-complete-guide.md

 <p align="justify">Most devs know that nothing about S3 is easy.
 The pricing model is ambiguous at best and the integration can be an entire nightmare in and of itself.
 That's still only half of the problem.
 What about the file upload?
 The input?
 Everyone expects drag-and-drop these days but that's not really an easy thing to build, and again, only half of the problem.</p>

 <p align="justify">That's where Simple File Upload comes in.
-Simple File Upload abstracts out the tough stuff so you can get to building the parts you love!</p>
+Simple File Upload makes react file uploads easy so that you can get to building the parts you love!</p>

 <p align="justify">Today we're going to build a quick file uploader with built-in S3 uploads using the React framework.</p>